2025 Boston College Eagles women's soccer team

-The 2025 Boston College Eagles women's soccer team represents Boston College during the 2025 NCAA Division I women's soccer season.
-The Eagles are led by head coach Chris Watkins, in his second season.
-They play home games at Newton Campus Soccer Field in Chestnut Hill, Massachusetts.
-This is the team's 45th season playing organized women's college soccer, and their 21st playing in the Atlantic Coast Conference.
+The 2025 Boston College Eagles women's soccer team represented Boston College during the 2025 NCAA Division I women's soccer season.
+The Eagles were led by head coach Chris Watkins, in his second season.
+They played home games at Newton Campus Soccer Field in Chestnut Hill, Massachusetts.
+This was the team's 45th season playing organized women's college soccer, and their 21st playing in the Atlantic Coast Conference.